dmccreary/atam/docs/glossary.md

 A network of physical devices embedded with sensors and software for data collection and exchange.

 **Example:** Smart thermostats collect temperature data and adjust settings automatically.

+#### ISO 11179 Term Definition

+A term definition is considered to be consistent with ISO metadata registry guideline 11179 if it meets the following criteria:

+1. Precise
+2. Concise
+3. Distinct
+4. Non-circular
+5. Unencumbered with business rules

+**Example:** We use ISO term definition guidelines for creating definitions for our glossary of terms.

 #### Isolation